 Music in Grade III

-Third Graders review the rhythmic and melodic skills they learned the previous year, and develop new skills in the areas of singing, listening, playing instruments, movement and sight-reading music.
+Third graders review the rhythmic and melodic skills they learned the previous year, and develop new skills in the areas of singing, listening, playing instruments, movement and sight-reading music.
 Students are expected to be consistent participants in all activities.
 They listen to a wide variety of music and are encouraged to find their singing voice.
 Vocal development activities focus on pitch matching, blending head and chest voice, singing with correct breath support and developing their “inner ear”.
 Throughout the year they learn songs from a variety of cultures and styles for lower school and all-school assemblies.
 Children increase their skill and confidence in singing and maintaining a harmonic vocal line.
 In connection to their thematic studies in the classroom, they learn a number of songs about whales, which are then shared at their fall Whale Assembly.
-In the second half of the year, when they begin studying whaling, they learn some sea shanties and sailor dances.
-Soprano recorder is emphasized as a classroom instrument, and students learn some of the pitches and melodies in the G pentatonic scale (B-A-G-E-D).
+In the second half of the year, when they begin studying whaling, they learn some sea shanties and look at the role of work songs on board a ship.
+Soprano recorder is emphasized as a classroom instrument, and students learn some of the pitches and melodies in the G pentatonic scale (B-A-G).
 Orff instruments frequently accompany class songs, and children will learn to read and play a variety of rhythmic patterns and ostinati.
 They learn to identify how music is rhythmically and melodically organized and what makes it expressive.
-In the spring, the sea shanties and sailor dances they’ve learned are incorporated into an original class play about whaling and whales.
+In the spring, the sea shanties, public speaking and acting skills they’ve worked on are incorporated into an original class play about whales and whaling.